1. Editor’s Note

 — Minji Kim, Artist

-Despite the aforementinoed obstacles, it is undeniable that such proactive support led by public and private entities buttresses robust artistic production in Korea.
+Yet, it is undeniable that such proactive support continues to attract and cultivate artists to the South Korean capital, buttressing robust artistic production in Korea.

 The Heartbeat of Seoul’s Art Scene: Independent Spaces

-While exhibitions and programs held at large institutions certainly have their own charm, the pulse of Seoul’s art scene lies in its independent art spaces.
-Concentrated in neighborhoods such as Hongdae, Euljiro, and Seochon, but also sprouting in less popular, low-rent neighborhoods across Seoul, these fringe spaces are where one can discover emerging artists, staging interesting experiments made possible by the peculiarities of the exhibition spaces.
-As many take up a corner of residential, industrial, or commercial buildings – such as Amado, Onsu Gonggan, and Euljiro OF to name just a few – the spaces bear characteristics uncommon to white cube galleries.
+Exhibitions and programs held at large institutions certainly have their own charm.
+Yet, the pulse of Seoul’s art scene lies in its independent art spaces.
+Concentrated in neighborhoods such as Hongdae, Euljiro, and Seochon, but also sprouting in less popular, low-rent neighborhoods across Seoul, these fringe spaces offer artists the opportunity to stage bold experiments.

 3. Naver Map of art spaces across Seoul, including museums, galleries, and independent spaces.
 Courtesy of the author.
 Click on the image or link to view the map: https://naver.me/xdpp5Inw.
 Courtesy of Insun Woo.

-Seoul Reading Room is a semi-public library of contemporary art and theory established in 2016.
-Describing itself as “located somewhere between a public library and a personal study,” Seoul Reading Room is run collectively by Jaeyong Park, Sejin Park, Hayeon Lee, Saerom Suh, Yeongeun Cha, and Yoonjoo Seung.
+In addition to independent art spaces, there are significant initiatives that enrich Seoul's art landscape.
+One notable example is Seoul Reading Room, a semi-public library of contemporary art and theory established in 2016 focusing on collecting ephemeral materials oft-neglected by institutions.
+Describing itself as “located somewhere between a public library and a personal study,” it is run collectively by Jaeyong Park, Sejin Park, Hayeon Lee, Saerom Suh, Yeongeun Cha, and Yoonjoo Seung – each of whom is an arts and cultural professional.

 Like many other independent initiatives, Seoul Reading Room emerged from a blend of personal need and chance.
-Its beginnings trace back to a library of art-related books, created by Work on Work – a curatorial collective led by Jaeyong Park from 2011 to 2016 – to fulfill his personal need for access to such a resource.
+Its beginnings stretch back to a library of art-related books built by Work on Work – a curatorial collective led by Jaeyong Park from 2011 to 2016 – to fulfill Park’s need for access to such a resource.
 After the collective disbanded in 2016, Park established Seoul Reading Room as he needed to register as a business to collaborate with institutions under Korean law.

 “I want Seoul Reading Room to be a place where my non-art friends can come and talk about what we are doing.”